CycloneDX/sbom-utility/README.md

 - **[schema](#schema)** lists the "built-in" set of schema formats, versions and variants supported by the `validation` command.
   - Customized JSON schemas can also be permanently configured as named schema "variants" within the utility's configuration file (see the `schema` command's [adding schemas](#adding-schemas) section).

+- **[trim](#trim)** provide the ability to remove specified JSON information from the input JSON BOM document and produce output BOMs with reduced or targeted sets of information.
+A SQL-like set of parameters allows for fine-grained specification of which fields should be trimmed from which document paths.

 - **[validate](#validate)** enables validation of SBOMs against their declared format (e.g., SPDX, CycloneDX) and version (e.g., "2.2", "1.4", etc.) using their JSON schemas.
   - Derivative, **"customized" schemas** can be used for verification using the `--variant` flag (e.g., industry or company-specific schemas).
   - You can override an BOM's declared BOM version using the `--force` flag (e.g., verify a BOM against a newer specification version).